64kramsystem/personal_notes/rust.md

 }

-// "Struct update" syntax to copy part of another instance. let mut user2 = User {
+// "Struct update" syntax to copy part of another instance.
+// The field assigned before `..` are not taken from the instance after. let mut user2 = User {
   active: false,
   ..user